anthonycaccese/alekfull-nx-es-de/README.md

 | --- | --- | --- |
 | <img alt="Screenshot 2023-12-27 at 10 59 17 AM" src="https://github.com/anthonycaccese/alekfull-nx-es-de/assets/1454947/32884694-0668-4b71-b793-254ef85c0a5a"> | <img alt="Screenshot 2023-12-27 at 11 31 24 AM" src="https://github.com/anthonycaccese/alekfull-nx-es-de/assets/1454947/d3a22a1b-24eb-4a2e-8318-2694b758151a"> | <img alt="Screenshot 2023-12-27 at 11 31 34 AM" src="https://github.com/anthonycaccese/alekfull-nx-es-de/assets/1454947/648f2c21-998d-4e16-839a-7e7b6d41d504">

+## **Theme Customizations**

+The theme allows customizations to artwork without the need to edit the source XML.
+This enables you to change the look of the theme and still retain any changes when the root theme is updated.

+### Start Here
+- Make sure `Light (Custom Artwork)` or `Dark (Custom Artwork)` is selected from `Menu > UI Settings > Theme Variant`
+- This setting changes the directories that the theme looks for artwork in and sets up the ability for you to add custom artwork.

+### Backgrounds
+- Create a folder called `custom-backgrounds` in ES-DE's theme directory at: `ES-DE/themes/alekfull-nx-es-de/_inc/systems`
+- Upload your custom background images to that folder
+- They can be named:
+    - _default.jpg
+    - ${system.theme}.jpg
+- `_default.jpg` can be used for creating a single image that is used for all systems OR a fallback for systems that you did not create a custom image for.
+- `${system.theme}.jpg` should be named for the system you are looking to override.
+For example if you wanted to override the artwork for `snes` you would create an image called `snes.jpg` in the backgrounds folder.
+- If a given ${system.theme}.jpg image is not found it will use _default.jpg image so make sure to at least create that image.

+### Carousel Icons
+- Create a folder called `custom-carousel-icons` in ES-DE's theme directory at: `ES-DE/themes/alekfull-nx-es-de/_inc/systems`
+- Upload your custom carousel icons to that folder
+- They can be named:
+    - _default.jpg
+    - ${system.theme}.jpg
+- `_default.jpg` can be used for creating a single image that is used for all systems OR a fallback for systems that you did not create a custom image for.
+- `${system.theme}.jpg` should be named for the system you are looking to override.
+For example if you wanted to override the artwork for `snes` you would create an image called `snes.jpg` in the backgrounds folder.
+- If a given ${system.theme}.jpg image is not found it will use _default.jpg image so make sure to at least create that image.

 ## **Additional Notes**